altfatterz/mongodb-example/README.md

 mongodump -d test -o mongodb-backup 2019-03-27T13:06:59.943+0100	writing test.customer to 2019-03-27T13:06:59.953+0100	done dumping test.customer (954 documents)

-With `mongodump` is recomended to connect to the secondary in a replica set

 ```

+With `mongodump` is recommended to connect to the secondary in a replica set.

 5. Check the database count.
 Notice that after we took the database dump the application inserted more documents.